-Starting Jan.
+Effective Jan.
 1, 2014, anyone earning up to 138 percent of the federal poverty level is eligible for Medi-Cal.

 (You may have heard 133 percent, but 5 percent of income isn't counted.
 This means the effective threshold is 138 percent of the poverty level.)

 In real dollars, that means individuals making up to about $15,850 a year or a family of four making up to about $32,500 a year are now eligible for the insurance.
 The state estimates that 1.4 million more people now qualify for Medi-Cal.

 In the Past, I've Found the Sign-Up Process Confusing.
 What Do I Do?

 The Affordable Care Act mandates changes in the application process to simplify it and make it more streamlined.
 People can apply in person or by mail.
 Medi-Cal applicants may also apply at CoveredCA.com, the website of the state's new marketplace.

 The health law also created a new definition of income for Medi-Cal.
 It's called Modified Adjusted Gross Income, or MAGI.
 Your assets will no longer be used in determining whether you are eligible.